rp-rs/rp-hal-boards/README.md

 an [Waveshare RP2040 Zero] - a very small RP2040 breakout board with USB-C and a RGB led from Waveshare.

-This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Feather.
+This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the RP2040 Zero.

 [Waveshare RP2040 Zero]: https://www.waveshare.com/wiki/RP2040-Zero
 [waveshare-rp2040-zero]: https://github.com/rp-rs/rp-hal-boards/tree/main/boards/waveshare-rp2040-zero